jmckaskill/luaffi/README.txt

 - static const int
 - C++ classes (excluding inline c++ functions)
 - All the various gcc and msvc attributes
+- Finish and test windows X64 and OSX support

 How it works
 ------------